Progress and tradition collide in Poland's green oases

 Poland needs the developers' investment.
 The European Union money that has so far buoyed Poland's economy will flow less freely in the next few years.
 Economic growth next year is forecast to slow to 2.1 percent, half the figure for 2011.

 There is still a lot of building to do to make up for the stagnation during Communist rule.
-Warsaw has 2 square meters of office space per capita, while the European average is 5 square meters per head.
+Warsaw has 2 square metres of office space per capita, while the European average is 5 square metres per head.

 She said that some developers had, a few years ago, looked into acquiring community gardens and then walked away when they came up against laws which protected the allotments.